 The authors interviewed 2,014 men and women, residents of two German cities Hamburg and Munich, using a telephone survey.
 The split is roughly 50/50 between men and women respondents and the mean age was 47.5.
 The authors presented each interviewee with two vignettes out of three (one on depression, one on schizophrenia, and one on eating disorders).

-The gender in the depression and schizophrenia vignettes was varied 50/50 between male and female patients, but all vignettes about eating disorders (one on bulimia, one on anorexia) were about female patients.
-After reading the vignettes, the respondents were asked to identify the disorder, in an open ended question, then more specific questions …
+The gender in the depression and schizophrenia vignettes was varied 50/50 between male and female patients, but all vignettes … Continue reading →

 A really fun aspect of blogging is seeing what search terms lead people to my blog; a frustrating side-effect is not being able to interact with those people directly.
 This entry is, in part, an attempt to answer a common question that leads individuals to my blog.
 Common question or search queries are variants of the following (these are actual search terms that led to this blog, I corrected spelling mistakes): “do models cause eating disorders in women?”, “pictures of skinny models linked to eating disorders”, “do the images of models in magazines cause eating disorders?”, “eating disorders relating to thin models”, “psychiatrists thought on how skinny models are causing eating disorders”, “thin models are to blame for eating disorder.”